darkmage208/fluxo-alfa/apps/backend/README.md

 ## Environment Variables

-See `.env.example` for all required environment variables.
+See `../../.env.example` for all required environment variables.
 Key categories:

 - **Database**: PostgreSQL and Redis URLs
 - **Authentication**: JWT secrets and Google OAuth